hi-nikola/hi-nikola/README.md

 - 😃I'm a data engineer and I engage in data analysis and data governance .

-- 📖I'm currently learning LLM.
+- 📖I'm currently learning ML.

 - ❤️I think English and programming are the most useful and interesting tools I have leaned .